andmer/easymake/README.md

 g++ -o target main.o add.o
 ```

-Or we could use a single command `g++ -o target main.cpp math/add.cpp -I.` to build the program.
+Or just use a single command `g++ -o target main.cpp math/add.cpp -I.` to build the program.

-Now type `ls`, and then `./target` you could see the result of our program:
+Type `ls`, and then `./target` you should see the result of our program:

     [root@VM_6_207_centos basics]# ls
     add.o  bin  main.cpp  main.o  makefile  math  target